danielberber/Kraken/README.md

 #### Install dependencies

 The only dependency is on sqlserver.
-Please install the sql server module prior installing Kraken
+Please install the sql server module prior installing Kraken.

 ```sh
 Install-module sqlserver